adaptiman/lab9/README.md

 We then use the `ADD` command to copy our application into a new volume in the container - `/opt/flask-app`.
 This is where our code will reside.
 We also set this as our working directory, so that the following commands will be run in the context of this location.
 Now that our system-wide dependencies are installed, we get around to install app-specific ones.
 First off we tackle Node by installing the packages from npm and running the build command as defined in our `package.json` [file](https://github.com/prakhar1989/FoodTrucks/blob/master/flask-app/package.json#L7-L9).
 We finish the file off by installing the Python packages, exposing the port and defining the `CMD` to run as we did in the last section.

-Finally, we can go ahead, build the image and run the container (replace `prakhar1989` with your username below).
+Finally, we can go ahead, build the image and run the container (replace `adaptiman` with your username below).
 ```
-$ docker build -t prakhar1989/foodtrucks-web .
+$ docker build -t adaptiman/foodtrucks-web .
 ```
 In the first run, this will take some time as the Docker client will download the ubuntu image, run all the commands and prepare your image.
 Re-running `docker build` after any subsequent changes you make to the application code will almost be instantaneous.
 Now let's try running our app.
 ```